Waikavirus

 Waikavirus is a genus of viruses in the order Picornavirales, in the family Secoviridae.
 Plants, poaceae, cyperaceae, and gramineae serve as natural hosts.
-The genus contains 34 species, 33 of which are assigned to two subgenera with one unassigned to a subgenus.
+The genus contains 42 species assigned to two subgenera.
 Diseases associated with this genus include: MCDV: plant stunting and chlorotic striping of tertiary leaf veins in maize.

 Taxonomy

 The genus contains the following species in the subgenus Actinidivirus: